 Nepela made his international debut at the 1964 Winter Olympics in Innsbruck, Austria, finishing an unheralded twenty second of twenty four competitors at just thirteen years of age.
 He was again third to last at that year's World Championships in Dortmund, West Germany.
 However, diligence and hard work soon paid off for the young skater.
 He won his first of eight Czechoslovakian national titles the following year and placed a creditable eighth at the European Championships and sixteenth at the World Championships.
 By 1966, he had won the bronze medal at the European Championships and was ranked eighth in the world.
 Over the following two seasons, he'd defend his bronze medal at the European Championships two more times and finish in the top ten at two more World Championships and the 1968 Winter Olympics in Grenoble, France.

 Training early in the mornings, going to school and returning to the rink in the afternoons, much of Nepela's training was done on a sectioned off third of Bratislava's ice rink.
 Although off ice training in dance wasn't something that was incorporated into the Czechoslovakian skater's training regime, he did practice jumps and spins off the ice regularly and soon became well known as a specialist in school figures.
 When Austrian skaters Wolfgang Schwarz and Emmerich Danzer retired from competition following the 1968 season, Nepela rose to the occasion and established himself as the skater to beat.
 In 1969 in Garmisch-Partenkirchen, he won his first of five consecutive European Championships.
 After claiming silver at the World Championships in both 1969 and 1970, he finally became World Champion in 1971.
 That same year he was honored as Czechoslavia's top athlete and was afforded a prefab housing estate in the Dubravka borough in northwestern Bratislava.
-Nepela lived on the top floor with his parents and sister and his coach and second mother 'Aunt Hilda' resided downstairs.
+Nepela lived in the same building as his coach and second mother 'Aunt Hilda'.

 A wonderful video montage of Ondrej Nepela footage made by Frazer Ormondroyd